Is Measurement Enough? Rethinking Output Validation in Quantum Program Testing

 Consider QDiff~\cite{differential-testing-01} as a representative example, where measurement results are used to determine the program's correctness.
 The approach executes programs repeatedly (approximately 10,000 times) to obtain sampling distributions, then applies the K-S test for statistical analysis.
 However, we observe that their results lack stability.
 When we randomly select a program and vary the sampling shot count, the results fluctuate significantly with changing sample sizes.
 As shown in~\autoref{fig:measure}, the key outputs of the Kolmogorov–Smirnov test, namely the K and P values, vary considerably as the number of sampling shots increases.
 Since QDiff's bug detection relies on pre-defined K-value thresholds, variations in sampling shots can significantly impact bug identification decisions.

-Another critical limitation of measurement‐based validation is scalability.
+Another critical limitation of measurement-based validation is scalability.
 In discussions with both freshmen and senior developers from Qiskit, Cirq, and Pytket, we found a consensus that measurement‐based approaches are confined to quantum program simulation.
 When a definite value is read out, the measurement leads to the quantum state collapse, which makes the quantum state unavailable for downstream applications.
-Furthermore, the measurement-based validation methods are prone to introducing inherent noise from real quantum machines, and therefore lead to a misjudgment of the quantum program's behavior.
+Furthermore, measurement-based validation methods are prone to introducing inherent noise from real quantum machines, which can lead to a misjudgment of the quantum program's behavior.
 These combined drawbacks, i.e., the nature of state collapse and the vulnerability to quantum noise, create significant obstacles for reliable quality assurance in quantum program development.